-She gave a short cry of shock.
-I turned around to see her mouth open in amazed confusion and her arms outstretched, a cup in one hand.
-When she selected a cup from the shelf for her morning tea, she did not expect it to shower her with coffee.
+“Ohhhh!” she cried.
+I turned to see her mouth open in amazed confusion and her arms outstretched, a cup in one hand.
+She’d selected a cup from the shelf for her morning tea.
+She didn’t expect it to shower her with coffee.

-Her coral shirt that looked beautiful against her pale skin and curly dark hair was soaked.
-I reached for a cloth from the sink as she went for the paper towels.
-My apologies were met with her reassurances the coffee wasn’t hot and there was no harm.
-Together we knelt to wipe the puddle on the tiled floor.
+Her coral shirt, beautiful against her pale skin, was soaked.
+I grabbed a cloth from the sink.
+She went for the paper towels.
+My apologies were met with her assurances that the coffee wasn’t hot and there was no harm.
+Together we knelt silently to wipe the puddle on the tiled floor.

-“I was trying to find the one with hearts on it,” she explained.
-I kept my shamed face in a downward gaze as I sponged.
+“I was trying to find the one with hearts on it,” she explained before I began my litany of I’m-so-sorrys.
+My shamed face kept a downward gaze as I sponged.

 It was the morning of the third day of the retreat.
 I was on kitchen duty and had arrived cheerfully early for chores.
-Without a thought, I rested my cup— coffee on the inside and hearts on the outside—on the shelf that housed empty mugs.
+I poured my java and without thought rested my cup—coffee on the inside and hearts on the outside—on the shelf that housed empty mugs.

 There it sat, just waiting to douse the start of Debra’s day.

-She quickly headed back to her room to change.
-Meanwhile, I continued to contain the lump in my throat so as to not cry over spilt coffee.
+She headed to her room to change.
+Meanwhile, trying not to cry over spilt coffee, the lump in my throat stuck like a thick chunk of unchewed bread.

 Debra was a minister.
 Though I’d only known her for two days, her gentleness was undeniable.
-She returned for breakfast freshened and with a kind smile.
+In minutes she returned for breakfast with a fresh blouse and a kind smile.

 “It was nothing.
 Really,” she said, touching me gently on the arm.
-While I did not doubt Debra’s sincerity, my embarrassment lingered.
-I imagined the mess I’d made of her morning being bigger than it was.
-She forgave as quickly as the coffee splashed.
-Me forgiving myself was another matter.
+Tears of embarrassment welled in my eyes.
+While I imagined the mess I’d made of her morning, she forgave as quickly as the coffee splashed.

-I replayed the scene in my mind throughout the morning.
+I replayed the scene in my mind throughout the day.
 How thoughtless I’d been.
-How I turned someone’s peaceful retreat morning into an irritation and inconvenience.
+How I turned her hour of peaceful reflection into an irritation and inconvenience.
 How I’d made a mess of it.

-In her generosity, Debra offered me an avenue for making amends.
-Rather than allow me to wallow in overthinking the incident, she allowed me a path to restoration.
-Instead of focusing on my failure, I could focus on helping a friend.
+In her generosity, Debra offered me an avenue to make amends.
+Rather than allow me to wallow in overthinking the incident, she gifted me a path to restoration.
+Instead of focusing on my failure, she let me be a helpful friend.

 “Be sure to remember your shirt,” I said happily.